Stephen-Seo/UDPConnection/README.md

 This library is still a work in progress, so api breaking changes may happen in the future.

+## Documentation

+`src/UDPC.h` is documented with Doxygen style comments.
+The doxygen docs can be created by invoking `doxygen Doxyfile` in the root directory of the project.

 ## Compiling

     mkdir buildRelease